ANL-CESAR/XSBench/README.txt

 when reading and writing a binary file.
 No runtime checks are made to validate that the file correctly corresponds to the selected input parameters.

+Also note that if you create the grid when specifying the -G flag as "nuclide", data for the unionized energy grid will not be written, and therefore any subsequent runs using that file in binary read mode must also use the "-G nuclide" option.
+Files generated for the full unionized grid can also be used when running in the nuclide grid mode.

 ==============================================================================
 Running on ANL BlueGene/Q (Vesta & Mira)